jkclem/nhl-api-vignette/README.md

   # Select only the data from the JSON output.
   output <- outputAPI$data

+  # If the output has no rows after becoming a data.frame, then the team is now
+  # a different team under an active franchise.
+Then we need to re-run the
+  # query with the appropriate team Id.
+  if (nrow(as.data.frame(output)) == 0){

+    # Find the most recent team Id for this deprecated team that is in the
+    # history of the active franchise.
+    teamId <- franchise(findId(team, "franchise"))$mostRecentTeamId

+    # Combine the URL components with teamId for the full url.
+    fullURL <- paste0(baseURL, endpoint, teamId)

+    # Get the API output.
+    outputAPI <- fromJSON(fullURL)
+    # Select only the data from the JSON output.
+    output <- outputAPI$data
+    }

   # Convert any columns that should be numeric to numeric format.
   output <- suppressMessages(as.data.frame(lapply(output, convertToNumeric)))